GauBen/typed-board/README.md

 # Achieving end-to-end type safety in a modern JS GraphQL stack

-In this article, we'll create a simple GraphQL application, a message board, by combining a lot of recent open-source technologies.
+In this article, we will create a simple GraphQL application, a message board, by combining a lot of recent open-source technologies.
 This article aims to be a showcase of technologies that work well together rather than a complete tutorial on project setup. **It is however a long read, so I recommend settling in with a cup of coffee, a comfortable chair and a terminal.**

 ## What is _end-to-end_ type safety?

 Type safety is a property of a program that guarantees that all values types are known at build time.
 It prevents a lot of bugs from happening before running the program.
-The most common way to achieve type safety in JavaScript is to use TypeScript.
+The most common way to achieve type safety in a JavaScript project is to use TypeScript:

 ```ts
 // Declare an object shape: